algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Multiplayer game mode:

-  This game mode is based on two player, one control Pac-Man with the original objective, the other player takes control of one of the ghosts and has the objective to catch the other player accompanied with the other ghosts.
-Both players control their character with the same keyboard.
+  This game mode is based on a two player version, The first player will be able to control Pac-Man, the other player will have the possibility to take control of one of the ghosts this players goal will be, Pac-Man whom is controled by the first player.
+Both players control will have control of their characters with the same keyboard with different control keys.

 - Reverse game mode:

-  In this game mode, the player takes control of the red ghost and has the objective to catch Pac-Man accompanied with the three other ghosts.
-Pac-Man has three lives as the original game and it has its own pattern.
-The player wins if Pac-Man has no lives left but he loses if it eats all the dots.
+  In this game mode, the player takes control of the red ghost with the goal of catching Pac-Man with the three other ghosts.
+Pac-Man has will have three lives as just like the original game and it has will have its own pattern.
+The player wins will win if Pac-Man has no lives left but he loses if it eats all the pellets.

 - Timed game mode:

-  This game mode is like the original one but with a limited time determined which is reduced further the player wins level.
+  This game mode is like the original one version but with a limited time.
+This time limit will decrease as the player goes up a level.

-### 2. Options in the game
+### 2. Game options

-**Settings in game:**
+**Game settings:**
-- Music : Give the possibility to put on/off the music of the game.
+- Music : Possibility of switching on/off the music of the game.
-- Sound effect : Give the possibility to put on/off the sound effect of the game.
+- Sound effect : Possibility of switching on/off the sound effects of the game.
-- Character : Give the possibility to select one of the available skin implemented in the game.
+- Character : Possibility to select one of the available skins available in the game.
-- Keybind : Give the possibility to configure the keybinds as the player want.
+- Keybind : Possibility to configure the keybinds as the player want.
-  - Default key binds for the first player moves :
+  - Default keybinds for the first player moves :
     - **Up Arrow**: Move the Pac-Man character upward.
     - **Down Arrow**: Move the Pac-Man character downward.
     - **Left Arrow**: Move the Pac-Man character to the left.
     - **Right Arrow**: Move the Pac-Man character to the right.

-  - Default key binds for the second player moves:
+  - Default keybinds for the second player moves (AZERTY keyboard) :
     - **Z**: Move the Ghost character upward.
     - **S**: Move the Ghost character downward.
     - **Q**: Move the Ghost character to the left.